anpero-vietnam/signalR-SqlDependency/README.md

 2) Add new connection string with name ="connectionString"

-3) Update <httpRuntime targetFramework="4.6.2" or higher to using web socket update database
+3) Update .net Framework="4.6.2" or higher to using web socket update database
 3) ALTER DATABASE [DataBaseName] SET ENABLE_BROKER